technophage/batch_config/README.md

 Cisco IOS batch configuration pusher

-written in python3

-requires getpass and netmiko modules to be installed
+requires getpass and netmiko modules to be installed;

-python3 -m pip install getpass

-python3 -m pip install netmiko
+python3 -m pip install getpass python3 -m pip install netmiko

---

-write config change into a standard text file
+requires two text files -

-hosts file should have one ip per line
+    a hosts file with hosts you want to modify one IP per line a config file with the snipper you want to push out